Corporations and business translation service

 ⤷ We must keep in mind that specific languages are naturally lengthier than others, so the visual elements of the document may have to be tweaked accordingly.

 WE HAVE TWO OPTIONS:

 - This means you will have to get a graphic designer on board to figure out how to fit that text in the allotted space by adjusting the font size or the images as necessary while still maintaining the aesthetic integrity of the piece.

 - Or we will need to adapt the translation to the design.

 → For instance, translating a car ad in a magazine may require modifying the slogan to ensure it fits aesthetically into the logo.

-✓ As your professional translation company, SIGNEWORDS will alert you to issues like this so your team can plan.
+✓ As your professional translation company, SIGNEWORDS will alert you on issues like this so your team can plan.

 Define expectations for corporations and business translation